By Oyster Consulting LLCShare Article

 Who Are Miners and Why Do They Do It?

-Miners act to either create a new currency (i.e. a new coin or token in the BitCoin network – hence the term “Miner”), or block on the chain to match and validate ongoing transactions.
-Each transaction record once verified, is known as a block, and as new blocks or transactions are verified, they are added to the “chain” and can never be changed or removed once they are created.
+Miners act to either create a new currency (e.g., a new coin or token in the BitCoin network) or block on the chain to match and validate ongoing transactions.
+Each transaction record, once verified, is known as a block, and as new blocks or transactions are verified they are added to the “chain” and can never be changed or removed once they are created.
 For coin creation, the Miner must solve a complex mathematical puzzle to ultimately find a missing number that produces the winning result and a new coin.
 The winner is announced to all that are competing and is awarded some of the currency.
 Losers then continue to guess the next winning block.
 The difficulty of the puzzle depends upon the network and the number of nodes or participants.
 The Miner can also solve for blocks that match, validate and record ongoing transactions using existing currency, and also receive some token or fee for participating.

 While the reward to create and validate coins may be significant, the costs to mine are high.
 The computing power required to handle the calculation and validation can be massive and varies across different types of currencies.
-Because of this, some new entrants have elected to join pools or platforms of Miners that provide technology or other support, but also share in the revenue.
+Both concern for the environment and investor pressure are causing some Miners to look to power their computers with renewable energy or sign up with data centers that rely on alternative energy sources.
+Other entrants have elected to join pools or platforms of Miners that provide technology or other support, but also share in the revenue.

 Broker and Investor Due Diligence

-Several companies have begun creating gaming chips and hardware to service the cryptocurrency mining market and are being tracked by investors.
+Companies creating gaming chips and hardware to service the cryptocurrency mining market are being tracked by investors.
 Investors should be aware that the process of mining is always changing, and these new revenue sources may be short-lived as technology and processes change.
 Those interested in participating in the mining process should do their due diligence and ensure they are getting involved with a reputable network.
+You can learn more about digital assets by downloading our complimentary eBook Digital Assets in the Securities Industry.

 Contact Oyster for a Free Consultation